 Visit Krispy Kreme’s website, and press the red ORDER NOW button.
-There you will be taken through prompts very similar to the Doordash experience.
-Soon, donuts will arrive at your door—for around $13 for 12, plus a delivery fee.
+There you will be taken through prompts very similar to the Door Dash experience.
+Soon, donuts will arrive at your door—for around $15 for 12, plus a delivery fee.

 If you’re like us, you never want a donut to end.
 Angel Food Bakery has made it possible for the single donut experience to carry through breakfast into lunch, and maybe even into dinner and dessert.
 We’re talking a full day munching on one donut.

-Based in Minneapolis and led by Katy the pastry chef, this donut company has been featured all over for their fun approach to donuts.
-(It even calls its back kitchen the Sprinkle Wizards).
+This donut company has been featured all over for their fun approach to donuts. (they even call themselves the Sprinkle Wizards).

-The bakery's standout product is the Big Ass Jumbo D’oh!nut (for about $49), and it’s as big as a small tire.
-They also make donut cakes that look like actual donuts on top and are the consistency of donuts.
-Maybe it’s a donut, or maybe it’s a cake, but you will stop caring after a single bite.
+The bakery's standout product is a large donut for about $49 that's as big as a small tire.
+They also make donut cakes that look like actual donuts on top, but are the consistency of donuts.
+Maybe it’s a donut, or maybe it’s a cake, but you will stop caring after you take a single bite.

 If you're looking for donuts that are more health-conscious, PBH lands on this list with paleo and keto options galore.
-Among the bestsellers here are Paleo Cinnamon Rolls, Paleo Walnut Brownies, Keto Cinnamon Toaster Pastries, Keto Chocolate Chip Cookies, and more.
 Their selection of donuts consists of cinnamon-, double chocolate-, and vanilla-flavored treats.